 BAND (Alternate Frequency): Alternate frequency allows the radio to switch to a stronger station with the same program type.
-Press and hold BAND for two seconds to turn alternate frequency on.
+To turn alternate frequency on, press and hold BAND for two seconds.
 AF ON will appear on the display.
 The radio may switch to stronger stations.

-Press and hold BAND again for two seconds to turn alternate frequency off.
+To turn alternate frequency off, press and hold BAND again for two seconds.
 AF OFF will appear on the display.
 The radio will not switch to other stations.

-This function does not apply for XM[TM] or DAB.
+This function does not apply for XM[TM] Satellite Radio Service.

-RDS and DAB Messages
+RDS Messages

-ALERTI: Alert warns of local or national emergencies.
-When an alert announcement comes on the current radio station, ALERTI will appear on the display.
-You will hear the announcement, even if the volume is muted or a cassette tape or compact disc is playing.
-If the cassette tape or compact disc player is playing, play will stop during the announcement.
+ALERT!: Alert warns of local or national emergencies.
+When an alert announcement comes on the current radio station, ALERT! will appear on the display.
+You will hear the announcement, even if the volume is muted or a cassette tape or a CD is playing.
+If a cassette tape or a CD is playing, play will stop during the announcement.
 You will not be able to turn off alert announcements.

 ALERT! will not be affected by tests of the emergency broadcast system.
 This feature is not supported by all RDS stations.

 INFO (Information): If the current station has a message, the information symbol will appear on the display.
 Press this button to see the message.
-The message may display the artist and song title, call in phone numbers, etc.
+The message may display the artist, song title, call in phone numbers, etc.

-If the whole message is not displayed, parts of it will appear every three seconds.
+If the whole message is not displayed, parts of the message will appear every three seconds.
 To scroll through the message at your own speed, press the INFO button repeatedly.
 A new group of words will appear on the display with each press.
 Once the complete message has been displayed, the information symbol will disappear from the display until another new message is received.
-The old message can be displayed by pressing the INFO button until a new message is received or a different station is tuned to.
+The old message can be displayed by pressing the INFO button.
+You can view an old message until a new message is received or a different station is tuned to.